-The SMT quantitative model allows the user collects and then analyze data related to teacher and student actions during a lesson, and this data is coupled with the specific lesson type in play to show when and where student and teacher actions occur in lessons.
+The SMT quantitative model allows the user collects and then analyze data related to teacher and student actions during a lesson.
+This data is coupled with the specific lesson type in play to show when and where student and teacher actions occur in lessons.
 The raw data is displayed, time-coded, and linked to the events as they took place in the video.
 The resulting raw data and analysis of data offer substantive insights into the activity and events of the lesson.
-The analysis and feedback options described below will highlight how beneficial it is to use quantitative data during the feedback and coaching process.
+The analysis and feedback options described below will highlight the benefits of using quantitative data during the feedback and coaching process.

-Power of Video-linked Data - When using video, the data collected is linked to the specific video segments that are representative of that data and the type of action or event by both teacher and students.
-When looking at the analysis screens, the observer, teacher, or team member can go directly to the video linked to specific data points and therefore see examples in action.
+Power of Video-linked Data - When using video, the data collected is linked to the specific video segments representative of that data and the type of action or event by both teacher and students.
+When looking at the analysis screens, the observer, teacher, or team member can go directly to the video linked to specific data points and see examples in action.